 - Research your competition’s logos and design yours in stark contrast

-- Create a contrast of colors
+- Create a contrast of colors.

 Prefer Criticism Over Respectful Indifference

 Not every logo is received well by everybody and if you take the bold route and choose to stand out by taking a risk, it is very likely that it would be criticized.
 From the perspective of a new business though, receiving even negative criticism for a business logo is much better than being lost in respectful indifference.
-That criticism might just give you the exposure you need to make your brand well known.
+That criticism might just give you the exposure you need to make your brand well-known.

-Disclaimer – This guest post may consist collaborative links.
+Disclaimer – This guest post may consist of collaborative links.
 I hope you will find it useful, thanks for your support.